Reinhard Marx: Democracy, peace and human rights

 Marx criticized Patriarch Kirill in an October 2022 interview for supporting the war in Ukraine as a 'holy war', which Marx considered as something that was 'behind us'.
 While Marx himself supported giving weapons to Ukraine as a 'lesser evil', in the same interview he took issue with people criticizing pacifists who were against this and said: "I find it bad that pacifists are being denigrated as idiots."

 In a Christmas Eve message in 2022, Cardinal Marx and Annette Kurschus, the head of the Evangelical Church in Germany, condemned war and violence while justifying Ukraine's right to defend itself against Russian aggression.
 On the occasion, Marx stated: "Any war rhetoric that relativizes the victims on all sides contradicts the Christmas message".

 In June 2023, Marx awarded the Catholic Fritz Gerlich Prize to the Danish film Unruly about a woman in 1933 consigned to an institution for disobeying social norms.

 Following the re-election of Donald Trump in the United States in November 2024 and fears about Germany's own political situation, Marx tried to calm fears.
 He said, "No civil war is threatening us...Rather, we can make a new beginning in an orderly way," the cardinal said, according to CNA Deutsch, CNA’s German-language news partner.
 "I believe we underestimate in our country what it means to have functioning institutions that can also deal with difficult situations".

+In October 2025, Marx made comments about US politics and said that the church cannot succumb to US political divides.
+He said that while right-wing politics sometimes points to connections with the church, “but what comes from the extreme right is always divisive”.

+In January 2026, Marx made comments in response to Pope Leo's comments about how freedom of expression was declining, including in the west with the use of 'Orwellian' language that promised inclusivity, but shut out differences of opinion.
+Marx said he couldn't make sense of the comments and wished the Pope gave more specific examples.

+In his 2026 Easter sermon, Marx criticized US defense secretary Pete Hegseth and Russian Orthodox Patriarch Kirill for using Christ by using Him to justify war.